 By default, the columns inside RadGridView are resizable.
 The users can easily change the column's width by positioning the mouse over the column's vertical grid line and dragging it until they achieve the desired size.

 There are two ways to disable resizing of columns in the user interface:

 - To restrict the user from resizing all columns, set the AllowColumnResize property of RadGridView to

 Me.RadGridView1.AllowColumnResize = False

-- To restrict resizing of a particular column set the AllowResize property of the column to false.
+- To restrict the user from resizing a particular column, set the AllowResize property of the column to

 this.radGridView1.Columns["Photo"].AllowResize = false;